The third and final part of our beginner’s guide to some of the slang used in MotoGP™ is here! Enjoy:

 This happens when a rider has a big wobble.
 The bike is seen to be shaking from side and side, as a result making the rider’s arms and legs slap against the fuel tank/bike.

-These are plastic strips that are added to a rider’s visor on his helmet.
-During a race or practice session, visors can become dirty, so a rider can tear off the strip in order to clear his vision and have a new tear off to use.
+These are plastic strips that are added to a rider’s visor on their helmet.
+During a race or practice session, visors can become dirty, so a rider can tear off the strip in order to clear their vision and have a new tear off to use.

 The collection of data from multiple sensors on the bike.
 It can then be checked and analysed by members of the team, and used to make whatever changes they and the rider feel are necessary.